 I previously wrote about my plan to rewrite ReductStore in Rust.
 I am happy to announce that the migration is now complete.
-It was a very interesting experience, and I would like to share it here.
+It was a very interesting 6 weeks for me, and I would like to share my experience with you.

 I wrote ReductStore in C++20, utilizing coroutines and ranges.